crdrost/sha3-js/readme.md

 there is a shorter algorithm suggested by the spec but which is not totally standards-compliant; e.g. Halfskein.)

-Presently, the following four are implemented:
+Presently, the following five are implemented:

 * [BLAKE][blake], by Aumasson, Henzen, Meier, and Phan
 	* BLAKE-32 is supported in blake32.js